Investment Banker

 I don't care how brilliant someone is – his work quality must go to hell after 20 hours straight.
 Are investment banks doing anything to combat the sweat-shop mentality?

-Asked by BHarkins almost 11 years ago
+Asked by BHarkins over 11 years ago

 How do investment bankers dress?

-Asked by curioso... about 11 years ago
+Asked by curioso... over 11 years ago

 They start by putting on their underwear, then pants, followed by socks...